 |Reason for Treatment||Number of Treatments||Presentation of Purpura Fulminans During Treatment Episodes||Thromboembolic Complications During Treatment Episode||Number of Treatments Free of Complications|

 No episodes of PF occurred in four subjects ranging from 42 to 338 days of long-term prophylactic treatment with CEPROTIN, as shown in Table 8.
 When not on prophylactic treatment and receiving CEPROTIN on-demand, the same four subjects experienced a total of 13 (median of 3) episodes of PF over a range of 19 to 323 days.
 The time to first episode of PF after exiting from long-term prophylaxis treatment ranged from 12 to 32 days for these four subjects.

-Table 8: Number and Rate of Episodes of Skin Lesions or Thrombos is for Four Subjects Who
+Table 8: Number and Rate of Episodes of Skin Lesions or Thrombosis for Four